a woman smiling

 • When appropriate, care may include coordination with family members or other providers to support stability and safety

-What to Expect
+What to Expect During Treatment

 Treatment often begins with stabilizing symptoms and ensuring safety.
 Early appointments may be more frequent to monitor response to medication and adjust care as needed.
 Over time, visits focus on maintaining symptom control, improving daily functioning, and identifying early warning signs of relapse.
 The process can vary depending on how symptoms respond and whether additional supports are involved.
+As stability improves, care shifts toward building routines, strengthening coping strategies, and supporting long-term independence.

 Connect With Us